mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 Even the warmup's 200m was fast at 49 seconds (4:05/km) but honestly, this 200m felt **effortless** and visually, it looked like what I have been running on the track for weeks.

 The next realization I need to focus on is that the time before 16 minutes may have been an increasingly hard effort, but it was still controlled and manageable.
 This reduces the _"suffer-time"_ from +22 minutes to just 7 minutes.
 Sitting back and thinking about it after the workout, is 7 minutes such a big ask?
+Probably not.

+2 seconds is not a significant jump in two weeks, especially when my hopes are pinned on being a minute faster, but if I _"readjust the lens"_ this to include where I was on [September 19th](ironman2021-50weeksout?sat), then a much happier picture comes into focus.